edememinov/MacroDeck/README.md

 This script will get all available buttons and write them in the correct JSON format.
 Afterwards these buttons can be copy-pasted into a file used by Macro Board.
 The button type should be a "socket" in this case.

+*Please note that if you are using DeckBoard Pro features, you should buy the* [DeckBoard Pro](https://play.google.com/store/apps/details?id=com.rivafarabi.deckboard.pro&hl=en&gl=US) *app from the Android Play Store, to support the developer.*

 ```JSON
 {
 	"pages":